-AVM roped in TR Ramachandran, who was at a high salary bracket of Rs.35 with Pragati Pictures that time.
+AVM roped in TR Ramachandran, who was in a high salary bracket of Rs.35 with Pragati Pictures that time.
 Kali N.Ratnam did the role of servant Sabapathy.
-Padma and Rajakantham did the lady love respectively.
-Sarangapani, one of the most sought after comedians of those times, did a important role of a Tamil Teacher, constantly ragged by his students.
+Padma and Rajakantham made the lady love respectively.
+Sarangapani, one of the most sought-after comedians of those times, did an important part of a Tamil Teacher, ragged continuously by his students.

-1. Most probably the first full length comedy of Tamil Cinema and definitely the first comedy to become a hit.
+1. Most probably the first full-length comedy of Tamil Cinema and the first comedy to become a hit.

-1. It proved that comedy can be a genre and eventually paved the way for lot other comic movies in Tamil Cinema.
+1. It proved that comedy could be a genre and eventually paved the way for lot other comic movies in Tamil Cinema.

 2. TR Ramachandran and Kali N.Ratnam.
 I think they gave the red carpet to duo comedies of later years.

 1. The whole movie was made with a budget of Rs.40,000.
-It was a resounding success and made AVM to get in to regular movie making and eventually movie mogul.
+It was a resounding success and made AVM get into regular movie making and eventually movie mogul.

-2. TR Ramachandran became a super star and MGR (then in initial times) was calling himself MG Ramachandar to avoid confusion.
+3. TR Ramachandran became a superstar and MGR (then in initial times) was calling himself MG Ramachandar to avoid confusion.

 3. AVM’s name made it to the title card as a director along with AT Krishnaswamy for the first time.

-PS: Although the movie is very old, it is still played in Tamil Channels sometimes.
-May be the current movie goers will find it little bit hard to comprehend with the slow pace and editing.
-But the movie is absolutely enjoyable.
+PS: Although the movie is old, it is still played in Tamil Channels sometimes.
+Maybe the current moviegoers will find it a little bit hard to comprehend the slow pace and editing.
+But the movie is utterly enjoyable.

 - The Hindu – Blast from the Past by Randor Guy